 Consider very carefully whether you need to carry out face to face meetings that require you to travel across the county and beyond.
 Where possible conduct those meetings by Skype or telephone to avoid direct contact.

 Colleagues from public health, property services, and health, safety and wellbeing have developed a preventative cleaning schedule.
 The schedule will focus on cleaning potential high risk transmission points with greater frequency and this will mean that lower risk transmission points will not be cleaned as regularly.
 This preventative cleaning schedules are now in place where County Property employees undertake cleaning.
 These cleaning schedules are under regular review.
-If you are aware of high touch areas within your workplace which aren’t being cleaned please raise this with your line manager so they can discuss this directly with Property Division cleaning supervisors.
+If you're aware of high touch areas within your workplace which aren't being cleaned please raise this with your line manager so they can discuss this directly with Property Division cleaning supervisors.

 At County Hall, soap dispensers and paper towels are being checked throughout the day and refilled as necessary.
 If in your work location you are aware of soap, towels (if provided) are running out, or hand driers are not working you should raise this with your manager in the first instance so suitable arrangements can be made.